 - Track 16-5Teeth versus implants in periodontal patients

 - Track 16-6Dento-legal aspects of managing patients with periodontal diseases

 - Track 16-7Risk factors

-Oral and Maxillofacial Surgery is an exciting and challenging specialty of Dentistry that combines dental, medical, and surgical knowledge and skills.
-Oral and Maxillofacial Surgery is the specialty of Dentistry that concentrates on the diagnosis and surgical management of oral and maxillofacial pathologic conditions, including epithelial diseases and mesenchymal disorders of soft and hard tissues.
+Oral and maxillofacial Surgery is an exciting and challenging specialty of dental medicine that combines dental, medical, and surgical knowledge and skills.
+This is the specialty of dentistry that concentrates on the diagnosing and surgical management of oral and maxillofacial pathologic conditions, together with epithelial diseases and mesenchymal disorders of soft and hard tissues.

 - Track 17-1Dentoalveolar / Osteonecrosis / Nerve Injuries

-cosmetic dentistry focuses on improving the appearance of a person's teeth, mouth and smile. cosmetic dentistry provides elective – or desired – treatments or services.
-Cosmetic dentistry treatments currently in use include Inlays/Onlays, Composite Bonding, Teeth Whitening, Dental Veneers, Dental Implants, Smile Makeover, Full mouth reconstruction
+Cosmetic Dentistry focuses on improving the appearance of an individual's teeth, mouth and smile.
+This provides elective – or desired – treatments or services. cosmetic dentistry treatments currently in use include Inlays/Onlays, Composite Bonding, Teeth lightening, Dental Veneers, Dental Implants , Smile Makeover, Full mouth reconstruction.

 - Track 18-2The importance of the psychological aspectsin the management of the aesthetic smile